 - A service animal is any dog or a miniature horse that is trained to do work or perform tasks for an individual with a disability.

-- Owners must provide documentation of their service animal's current shot/vaccination records at the time of registration.
-Visitors should check in with the Vice President's offices.
+- If owner applies for registration, owner must provide documentation of their service animal’s current shot/vaccination records at the time of registration.
+Visitors should check in with the Vice President’s offices.

 - The service animal must be in good health, and free of fleas and external parasites.

 - The service animal must be on a leash at all times.

 - Owner is responsible for all cleanup of animal feces.

 - Service animals that disrupt the learning environment and the ability of others to learn may be excluded from campus.

 - Service animals that are ill, unclean, noisy, or bedraggled will not be allowed on campus.

 - Service animals that show unprovoked aggressive tendencies or are deemed potentially dangerous will not be allowed on campus.

 - Service animals are not permitted to be in the following areas: mechanical rooms/custodial closets, any room where protective gear is worn, or any room that poses a potential danger to the animal.